BigJk/clai-obsidian/README.md

 Let's walk you through an example of what I use CL(A)I for to understand how it works.

 1. Imagine you have a `monsters` folder in your vault.
-2. In the `monsters` folder, you have all kinds of monsters for your TTRPG.
+2. In the `monsters` folder, you have all kinds of monsters for your TTRPG as separate notes.
 3. Additionally, you have a `setting.md` file where a quick description of the setting is stored.
 4. You want to generate a random monster.

-Now you can create a `NewMonster` markdown file in the `clai-workflows` folder and input:
+Now you can create a `NewMonster` note in the `clai-workflows` folder and input:

 ```markdown
 # CLAI::SYSTEM